desi-ivanova/starter-academic/content/post/neural-compression-intro/index.md

 #### Why not use a simple autoencoder?

 If you are new to the field of neural compression, you might be wondering (at least I was) why do we bother training a VAE.
 Indeed, recall that we introduced the uniform noise to deal with the non-differentiability of the quantization step.
 What if we simply skip quantization?
-A simple alternative compression pipeline would then be *"encode an image $x$ into a low-dimensional latent representation $z$ and store that losslessly; at decompression time use a decoder to reconstruct $x$ from $z$"*, which would correspond to training a standard autoencoder.
+A simple alternative compression pipeline would then be *"encode an image $x$ into a low-dimensional latent representation $z$ and store that losslessly; at decompression time use a decoder to reconstruct $x$ from $z$"*, which would correspond to training a standard (i.e. not variational) autoencoder.

 The reason why this procedure will not work is that $z$ being low-dimensional is not sufficient for efficient compression; what we require is $z$ to be **low entropy**.
 We can have a low-dimensional latent representation $z$, which is high entropy, and vice-versa---$z$ can be the same dimension as $x$ but much lower entropy, making it easy to compress losslessly.
 To ensure that the latent $z$ is low-entropy we need to be able to calculate that entropy, $H(z)=-\mathbb{E}\_{p(z)}[\log p(z)]$, and to that end, we require the distribution $p(z)$.
 In other words, for efficient compression we require a full probabilistic model.